mehrdadrafiee/interview-preparation-learnings/ES6 JavaScript/1-forEach.md

 # forEach

-`forEach` is and array helper method.
+[`forEach`][forEach-helper] is and array helper method.
 We have access to `forEach` method on any given array.
 We pass in an anonymous function to the `forEach` helper which gets called one time for every element in the array and whatever is inside the function would be executed.

 ```js
 let colors = [ 'red', 'green', 'blue' ];